Eielson Air Force Base: United States Air Force

-Eielson’s locomotives
+Eielson's locomotives

 Eielson Air Force Base has several locomotives to transport coal in winter to the base's power station.

+Microreactor

+The Department of the Air Force has selected Eielson Air Force Base for its first nuclear microreactor.
+A National Environmental Policy Act (NEPA) assessment will begin by 2024.
+Microreactor testing and demonstration of power and steam is expected by year-end 2027.

 Environmental problems

 Eielson Air Force Base was proposed to be a Superfund site on 14 July 1989, and was officially designated as such on 21 November 1989.

 The groundwater contains lead and volatile organic compounds (VOCs) like benzene, xylene, and toluene.
 Several areas of underground petroleum-contaminated soil and floating petroleum product are the sources of continuing groundwater contamination.
 Ingesting or coming into direct contact with contaminated groundwater or soil can pose a potential health threat.
 Polychlorinated biphenyl (PCB)-contaminated fish were also found in the area.
 Construction of the superfund site was complete in 1998.

 In 2014, Eielson tested waters and soils for perfluorinated compounds around areas where aqueous film forming foam (AFFF) had been used for firefighting and training.
 In March 2015, the base changed its source of drinking water, because contamination had been found.
 In April 2015, wells near Moose Creek, Alaska, the community to the north, were tested and found contaminated.
 In July 2015, water from 132 Moose Creek wells, which serve more than 200 residences, was found to contain perfluorooctane sulfonate (PFOS) above the health advisory level of 0.2 micrograms per liter by the United States Environmental Protection Agency (EPA).
 The highest reading in Moose Creek was 2.09 micrograms per liter, and the highest level on Eielson reached 2,000 micrograms per liter at the site of a KC-135 aircraft fire in 1989.
 The Alaska Department of Environmental Conservation said "contamination stretches 6.5 miles from the south of Eielson's runway to the north of Moose Creek and is found up to 100 feet deep".
 As of August 2015 the extent of contamination was unknown and if there was one large plume or multiple small ones.
 The USAF has held meetings to discuss different solutions for providing affected homes with water.
 As of May 2016, between 145 and 150 homes had well water with PFOS above the EPA health advisory concentrations.
 With EPA's national water quality standard announced in May 2016, 15 more homes in the Moose Creek community were added.
 Work is now being done to connect the affected homes to water from the City of North Pole's public utilities.